rfoerthe/killp/README.md

 # killp
-Node.js module to kill a process by TCP port or PID or to kill its parent process
+Node.js module to kill a process running on given port or by its pid or kill its parent process (including children)

+WORK IN PROGRESS